 “It’s really important that kids understand that what you’re doing for them is designed to help keep them healthy and safe,” says pediatrician Kimberly Giuliano, MD.

-With Pfizer’s COVID-19 vaccine approved for children as young as 12, Dr. Giuliano walks you through the process of talking to your kids about getting the vaccine.
+With Pfizer’s COVID-19 vaccine now approved for children as young as 12 — and possibly available to kids ages 5-11 by fall — Dr. Giuliano walks you through the process of talking to your children about getting the vaccine.

 “Whether it’s the COVID vaccine or any other vaccine, it’s really important that kids understand why we’re giving them the vaccine,” Dr. Giuliano says.
 “We’re not giving them the vaccine to be mean.
 We’re giving the vaccine to prevent a disease.”